-16.02 Explain the methods of compression, lubrication and compressor modulation.
-16.03 Analyze the operating condition of a compressor.
-16.04 Test, troubleshoot and correct the causes of mechanical problems in a heating, air-conditioning and refrigeration system.
-16.05 Evaluate system performance.
-17.0 Operate solid-state electronics as used in heating, air-conditioning and refrigeration systemsThe student will be able to: 17.01 Explain the basic principles and functions of Direct Digital Control (DDC).
-17.02 Explain basic solid-state circuits and boards.
-17.03 Identify, test and replace circuits and boards.
-17.04 Explain codes and standards and safety requirements for working with the electrical components used in heating, air conditioning and refrigeration.
-18.0 Utilize and operate mechanical refrigeration servicing and testing equipmentThe student will be able to: 18.01 Identify the effects of superheat and sub-cooling on a system.
-18.02 Identify and explain the functions of servicing and testing equipment (such as vacuum pumps, micron gauges, EPA-approved equipment, leak detectors and charging systems).
-18.03 Operate a refrigerant recovery system.
-18.04 Apply specific safety and recovery practices for refrigerants used in the industry.
-18.05 Apply specific safety practices as they relate to handling and storing cylinders and materials.
-18.06 Explain the standards for and ways to measure, test, maintain and evacuate a mechanical heating, air-conditioning and refrigeration system.
-18.07 Evacuate the refrigerant system with various vacuum methods.
-40.00 December 1 and 1 a 18.08 Demonstrate compliance with Environmental Protection Agency (EPA) rules and regulations and, if possible, take the EPA test.
+9.12 Fabricate and leak-test the piping, tubing and fittings used in the heating, air-conditioning and refrigeration industry.
+0.13 Demonstrate proper safety measures when fabricating and servicing piping, tubing and fittings.
+10.0 tilize and operate mechanical refrigeration servicing and testing equipmentThe student will be able to: 0.01 Identify the effects of superheat and sub-cooling on a system.
+0.02 Identify and explain the functions of servicing and testing equipment (such as vacuum pumps, micron gauges, EPA-approved equipment, leak detectors and charging systems).
+0.03 Operate a refrigerant recovery system.
+0.04 Apply specific safety and recovery practices for refrigerants used in the industry.
+0.05 Apply specific safety practices as they relate to handling and storing cylinders and materials.
+0.06 Explain the standards for and ways to measure, test, maintain and evacuate a mechanical heating, air-conditioning and refrigerati system. tion 0.07 Evacuate the refrigerant system with various vacuum methods.
+0.08 Demonstrate compliance with Environmental Protection Agency (EPA) rules and regulations and, if possible, take the EPA test.
+0.09 Charge various air-conditioning and mechanical refrigeration systems by various methods.
+0.10 Demonstrate the effects of superheat and sub-cooling on a system utilizing test equipment (such as thermometers and gages).